vonovak/react-navigation-header-buttons/README.md

 Please note that `HeaderButton` also requires other props to function correctly.
 Some of these props are passed from `<Item .. />` (such as `iconName`) and also `<HeaderButtons ... />`.
 When wrapping `HeaderButton` it is thus important to not forget to pass down all props the wrapping component receives (this is easy using the spread operator), as documented in the [quick example](#quick-example).

-#### Customize the cancel button label of overflow menu on iOS
+#### Customizing the overflow menu

 The default handler for overflow menu is exported as `defaultOnOverflowMenuPress`.
-On iOS, it uses `ActionSheetIOS` and on Android, it uses `UIManager.showPopupMenu`.
-One of the usual things you may want to do is override the cancel button label on iOS - see [example](example/screens/UsageWithOverflow.tsx).
+On iOS, it uses `ActionSheetIOS` and on Android, it uses `UIManager.showPopupMenu`, see the [implementation](https://github.com/vonovak/react-navigation-header-buttons/blob/master/src/overflowMenuPressHandlers.js).

+One of the usual things you may want to do is override the cancel button label on iOS, or providing a `destructiveButtonIndex` - see [example](example/screens/UsageWithOverflow.tsx).
+Any prop you passed to `Item` is accessible in `onOverflowMenuPress` through the provided `hiddenButtons` parameter.

 #### How to integrate in your project